 It is important to highlight that Decree No. 10,946/22, which establishes a policy to encourage offshore wind energy, and Ordinance No. 52 of the Ministry of Mines and Energy (MME) responded positively to the sector in 2022, signaling to investors Brazil's interest in this market.
 Bill No. 576/2021, currently being processed as an urgent matter in the Senate, aims to complement and strengthen this legal framework.
-While the decree establishes guidelines and standards in a centralized manner, the Bill-PL seeks to create a legal framework that provides greater legal certainty for investments, which are capital-intensive and face a long period between the enactment of the law, tthe publication of the notice, the signing of contracts and the generation of energy.
+While the decree centralizes the guidelines and standards needed for the sector, the bill seeks to create a legal framework able to favor the capital-intensive investments demanded.
+Such certainty is important because it is a long period between the signature of the contracts and the actual generation of energy.